Our kitchen has been awarded five stars for hygiene!

 Every effort is made to keep to the menu for the week, but due to delivery problems or swaps made by the supplier changes may occur.
 This is out of the control of both the kitchen and the school.

-You can read more about our menu here.
+You can read more about our caterers and menu here.

 Here is recipe for one of our healthy cakes – why not try it at home?

 On a lovely sunny day we ate packed lunch in the story area.

 A healthy packed lunch is a balanced meal providing a variety